SternadB/gulp-webpack-starter/README.md

 ## Gulp-webpack starter project

-Gulp-webpack starter project combine gulp and webpack technology for compiling js and scss files.
+Gulp-webpack starter project combine gulp and webpack technology for compiling java script and style files.
 It's serves as initial framework for projects build with ES6 and SASS.
 It's also contains demo ES6 project.

 - **Gulp** - gulp is a toolkit that helps you automate painful or time-consuming tasks in your development workflow.
 - **Webpack** - webpack is a static module bundler for modern JavaScript applications.
 When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles.

+Gulp-webpack starter provides a various features which are:
+ - compile CSS preprocessor code (SASS) to CSS
+ - autoprefix, clean and minify CSS file
+ - include style source maps
+ - show message after gulp task is completed
+ - concatenate style and js files
+ - allow to use glob imports in style files
+ - set up a local dev server through browsersync which is available on: `http://localhost:3000`
+ - minify and compress images (.png, .jpg, .jpeg, .svg, .ico)
+ - compile ES6 to ES5 code and minify js file

 ## Content
 - **Gulpfile.js** - define compile settings, gulp plugins and tasks